 However, if there is one aspect that can win the argument for shaving soap, it would be in the cost per shave.

 Shaving soaps are concentrated pucks of fat and glycerin.
 They will last longer than a tube of shaving cream.
-This means that it will be cheaper in the long run if one relies on shaving soap for producing lather.
+This means that it will be cheaper in the long run if one relies on shaving soap for producing lather, especially for those who shave everyday.

 So Should I Use Shaving Cream or Soap?